desrosj/toggle-wpautop/readme.txt

 2. Settings->Writing page with plugin settings.

 == Changelog ==

+= 1.2.1 =
+* Added ability for i18n using grunt-wp-i18n
+* Added english default .pot
+* Added minor security hardening so the class file would exit if called directly
+* Updated code formatting to be more inline with WordPress coding standards
+* Updated some method descriptions
+* Updated plugin description to be more... descriptive.

 = 1.2.0 =
 * Add a setting to disable wpautop automatically on new posts.